breiting/codecad/README.md

 ccad live
 ```

-This opens a viewer: edit parts/box.lua in your editor and see geometry update live.
+This opens the viewer: edit parts/box.lua in your editor and see geometry update live.

 ## 📦 Project Structure